frankkulak/frankkulak.github.io/README.md

 ## To do

 To fix
-- Collapse all open accordion cards when a new one is opened
 - Scroll to the top of an accordion card when it is opened

 To add